 The course tutors are Letta Jones, M.A., Stephen Smith, M.A. and Dr David Marsh and they invite visiting lecturers to contribute where appropriate.
 Courses are based in the Institute for Historical Research, in Senate House, the HQ of the University of London in Bloomsbury.
 Classes are small, usually with a maximum size of 16, and have lively illustrated lectures, opportunities for discussion and further personal reading and research suggestions if you wish.

-There have been 3 introductory courses about garden history which sold out within days, THE NEXT IS PLANNED TO START ON 18th SEPTEMBER.
-If you know of anyone who might be interested in learning more about garden history in a small friendly class with lively lectures, a couple of visits and lots of opportunities for discussion then tell them to have a look at the outline programme:
+There have been 3 introductory 6 week courses about garden history which sold out within days, THE NEXT IS BEING PLANNED FOR THE SPRING 2018.
+If you know of anyone who might be interested in learning more about garden history in a small friendly class with lively lectures, a couple of visits and lots of opportunities for discussion then tell them to have a look at a typical outline programme:

-There is also one running at Audley End House, near Cambridge, on 12 October 2017
+There is also an introductory day running at Audley End House, near Cambridge, on 12 October 2017

 Audley End, Saffron Walden, Essex, CB11 4JF